 Story and photographs by Jim Clark

-A past NANPA President, Jim is the nature photography instructor for the Chincoteague Bay Field Station, Wallops Island, Virginia, and is a contributing editor for Outdoor Photographer magazine.
-He currently serves as photographer-in-residence at the Banshee Reeks Nature Preserve near his home in Leesburg, Virginia.
-The author/photographer of six books, Jim is particularly proud of two children’s books he did with his son, Carson.
+A past NANPA president, Jim is a contributing editor for Outdoor Photographer and nature photography instructor for Chincoteague Bay Field Station, Wallops Island, Virginia.
+The author/photographer of six books, Jim is particularly proud of two children’s books he did with his son Carson.
 Jim was also a major contributor to the book, Coal Country.
-Visit Jim’s website at www.jimclarknature.com, blog at www.jimclarknature.wordpress.com or like him on Facebook.
+Visit Jim’s website at www.jimclarkphoto.com, blog at www.jimclarkphoto.wordpress.com or visit him on Facebook.